Alpacas happily munch on a used Christmas tree at Troopers Alpaca Ranch. Photo by Debbie DeGayner

 What can you do with your real Christmas tree when it’s time to take it down?
 It did such a great job making your home feel merry, and it can still be useful after the holidays.
 We have some suggestions.
 But first, you have to get that tree out of the house.

 Now tackle the tree.
 We're not fans of using plastic bags to dispose of trees.
 A better alternative is to spread a sheet on the floor, lay the tree on it, pull up the sides to wrap it, and drag it out the door.
 If you have a very large tree, trim off some branches with a lopper to reduce the size and weight.

 Warning: Tree needles can clog your vacuum, so sweep those foot-stabbers up with a broom.

 Now that your tree is outside, what can you do with it?
-Here are some options.
+You can recycle it if your community has a Christmas tree recycling program.
+If that's not an option, here are some alternatives.

 Protect perennial plants and shrubs